 6pm — The Main Procession starts from the top of Chapel Street.

-7pm — The Guise Guilds roam all over town over the next couple of hours.
-These groups are based on the guild groups from the early 19th century and there’s always some grand period costumes and a central theme to each guild, especially when it comes to the likes of The Splendid League of Physicians and The Ancient Guild of the Illuminated Sprout.
+7.30pm — The Guise Guilds roam all over Chapel Street and beyond over the next couple of hours.
+These groups are based on the guild groups from the early 19th century and there’s always some grand period costumes and a central theme to each guild.
 They perform acts and enter a range of establishments.

-9.30pm — Carol singing takes place outside the Union Hotel in Chapel Street.
-Torches are also lit for the final procession.
+9pm — Carol singing takes place outside the Union Hotel in Chapel Street.

 The Montol Festival never fails to capture the imagination.
 Image courtesy of Ian Mayou Photography and Cornwall News Images